Assassination of Mahatma Gandhi: Herbert Reiner

 According to Stratton (1950), on January 30, 1948, Reiner had reached Birla House after work, arriving fifteen minutes before the scheduled start of the prayer meeting at 5 p.m., and finding himself in a relatively small crowd.
 Although there were some armed guards present, Reiner felt that the security measures were inadequate, especially in view of an attempted bomb explosion at the same location ten days before.
 By the time Gandhi and his small party reached the garden area a few minutes after five, the crowd had swelled to several hundred, which Reiner described as comprising "schoolboys, girls, sweepers, members of the armed services, businessmen, sadhus, holy men, and even vendors displaying pictures of 'Bapu.
 At first, Reiner had been at some distance from the path leading to the dais, but he moved forward, explaining later, "An impulse to see more, and at a closer range, of this Indian leader impelled me to move away from the group in which I had been standing to the edge of the terrace steps".

 As Gandhi walked briskly up the steps to the lawn, an unidentified man in the crowd spoke up, somewhat insolently in Reiner's recollection, "Gandhiji, you are late."
 Gandhi slowed, turned towards the man, and gave him an annoyed look as he passed directly in front of Reiner.
-But no sooner had Gandhi reached the top of the steps than another man, a stocky Indian man in his 30s and dressed in khaki clothes, stepped out from the crowd and into Gandhi's path.
+No sooner had Gandhi reached the top of the steps than another man, a stocky Indian man in his 30s and dressed in khaki clothes, stepped out from the crowd and into Gandhi's path.
 He soon fired several shots up close, at once felling Gandhi.
 BBC reporter Robert Stimson, who was present at Birla House, reported in a broadcast that night, "For a few seconds, no one could believe what had happened; everyone seemed dazed and numb.
 And then a young American who had come for prayers rushed forward and seized the shoulders of the man in the khaki coat.
 That broke the spell. ...
 Half a dozen people stooped to lift Gandhi.
 Others hurled themselves upon the attacker. ...
 He was overpowered and taken away."
 Others, as well, described how the crowd seemed paralyzed until Reiner's action.
 (Note: "The crowd was paralyzed as the two grandchildren lifted the frail Gandhi and carried him into his room in Birla House.
 Tom Reiner, the United States vice-consul, a newcomer to India, who had attended the prayer meeting, seized the assassin ...")